GALINDAI

 Galindian, Sūdovian, and Old Prussian languages was one of

 the dialects of the Peripheral Baltic Area.
 Thus, the Western Balts should include the Galindians, Sūdovians ( Яцьвягі ), Pomesanians, and the Prussians, and also the Curonians, the former comprising the Southern group, and the latter, the Northern group.
-This explains the close linguistic similarity between Galindian, Sūdovian ( Yatvingian ), and Old Prussian.
+This explains the close linguistic similarity between Galindian, Sūdovian ( Yotvingian ), and Old Prussian.
+A successful modern revival of Prussian is known as New Prussian.
+A link to their Prussian language website is provided below.

 Butan

 Another feature of West Baltic is the Genitive singular declensional ending in [ -as ] for words that end in [ -as ] or [ -an ] in the Nominative case.
-This declensional ending also changes the stress of the accent to the end syllable, as in many cognate Vedic words.
-This generalized declensional feature is noted in a word like Nominative singular pedan (ploughshare), with Genitive singular pedas, or in the West Baltic Genitive singular Deivas' (God's).
-The above unique features of West Baltic are relics from the Proto-Indo-European Strednij Stog horizon (4500-3350 BCE).
+This archaic feature is shared with the Hittite language ( < Maykop ? ).
+The declensional ending also changes the stress of the accent to the end syllable.
+This generalized declensional feature is noted in a word like Nominative singular pedan ( ploughshare ), with Genitive singular pedas, or in the West Baltic Genitive singular Deivas' ( God's ).
+The above unique features of West Baltic are relics from dialect areas of the Proto-Indo-European Strednij Stog horizon ( 4500-3350 BCE ).
+Regarding variations in the frequencies of the Landsteiner-Wiener ( LW ) blood group, the frequency of the uncommon LWb gene in regions of West vs. East Balts also provides solid scientific proof of an ancient genetic distinction between the East & West Baltic language speakers.
+Theories of a "Proto-Balto-Slavic" split around 1,000 BCE ( eg. Kortlandt 1982: 181 ) naively contradict the immense volume of linguistic, archaelogical and emerging genetic evidence.
+Latvia has eleven C-14 dates of Corded Ware Culture, with the oldest around 3360 cal.
+BCE ( w/ 95.4% probability ).
+Time-travel technology has yet to be unearthed from the Latvian "boat-axe" archaeological sites.
+Such C-14 calibrated dating evidence only adds additional prestige to the archaic Slavic language branches.

-The four cases of West-Baltic (Galindian, Sūdovian, & Prussian) declension are not an innovation but an archaic feature, uniting West Baltic with Germanic and Greek.
+The core four cases of West-Baltic (Prussian, Sudovian, & Galindian) declension exhibit archaic features uniting West Baltic with Germanic and Greek.
 Only nominative, genitive, dative and accusative forms have constant intercrossing functions in various Indo-European languages, while forms used for the instrumental or locative cases (traditionally declared to be "Common Indo-European"), have related functions: e.g. the IE *"-ois" may occur in the instrumental case in one language and in the locative case in other ones, or *"-ō" / (apophonically) "-ē " occurs as "-āt" in the Indo-Iranian ablative and as "-it" in the Hittite instrumental.
 Such intercrossing elements were used for semi-paradigmatic adverbial forms, differently paradigmatized in the various Indo-European languages.
 (V. Toporov, V. J. Mažiulis)

 Galindian had the same four nominal accent classes as does Lithuanian, but it had retained the original accentual state of Baltic ( an acute rising accent and a circumflex falling accent).
 The first class is the acute barytone paradigm.
 The second is the circumflex barytone paradigm.
 Thirdly, the acute mobile paradigm.
 Lastly, the circumflex mobile paradigm.

 Words beginning with the labial vowels [o-] or [u-] had the West Baltic prothetic [v-].
 Word initial [v-] in some words was weakened.
 Example - vōkapirmas "Creator".
 A parallel weakening is known in Sorbian.
 Some may say the [v-] is "neutralized".
-West Baltic "vōka-" had cognates with Old Norse "voxtr", Tokharian "ok-", and more distantly, Karaim "oquš", and old Japanese "oku".
+West Baltic "vōka-" had cognates with Gothic "ōkan", Tokharian "ok-", and more distantly, Karaim "oquš", and old Japanese "oku".

 Reading from the archaeological record, one can associate dates of